fabioseno/monorepo/README.md

 # monorepo

+This repo has three distinct purposes:

-The purpose of this repo is to demonstrate and exercise the scenario of a monorepo containing several applications for different business projects and grouped by frontend and backend stacks.
+1) demonstrate and exercise the scenario of a monorepo containing several applications for different business projects and grouped by frontend and backend stacks and
+2) to exercise a backend project structure (Profile API) using <cite>Uncle Bob</cite>'s [**The Clean Architecture**](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) and
+3) to exercise this same project using NestJS and maintaning some DDD principles and layer decoupling

+As of the monorepo structure (item 1), I don't have much to comment as there is no much content to validate the structure.
+Nevertheless a PoC using [Nx](https://nx.dev/) is welcome to validate if we can have an efficient process when it comes to building and packaging inner applications in monorepos.

+As for the project, the intention is to present a lambda project with decoupled layers using Inversion of Control project ```student-profile-api``` (vanillja JS)  or Dependency Injection in project ```student-profile-api-nest``` (NestJS).

 ## Questions

-- does it make sense to group applications (REST API, lambdas) by project (sanctions, IDM, etc)
+- does it make sense to group applications (REST API, lambdas) by project (sanctions, IDM, etc)?
 - does it make sense to have multiple lambdas mapped to different operations on a CRUD API or it's better to keep the operations inside a single lambda function?
--

 ## Considerations